 What is self-regulation and why is there so much discussion about it recently.
 We will look at how the pandemic may have interrupted the development of needed skills in some young children, as well as the importance of teaching and supporting self-regulation skills.
 Two self-regulation classroom curriculums will be introduced.
 This workshops is recommended for Preschool through Grade 2 staff.

-Growth Mindset: Raising Student Achievement by Promoting a Growth Mindset (Remote and In-Person)
+Growth Mindset: Raising Student Achievement by Promoting a Growth Mindset (Remote Only)

 The Growth Mindset model was developed by psychologist Carol Dweck more than 20 years ago.
 It has proven itself to be a very effective way of helping students of all ages manage the challenges of any skill or task, including how to cope with imperfections and mistakes.
 Perhaps a good way of describing this model is to throw away the adage “Practice makes perfect” and instead say “Practice makes progress.”
 The Growth Mindset model addresses this, and this presentation covers how it does so.
 This workshop is 75 – 90 minutes.